oktadev/okta-blog/_source/_posts/2020-08-19-css-grid-react.md

 tweets:
 - "Learn how to use CSS Grid to build a responsive @reactjs app in this quick tutorial."
 - "Create a SPA that uses CSS grids to create a responsive layout without using media queries!"
 - "CSS Grid is a technique in CSS that allows web developers to create complex responsive web design layouts more easily.
-Learn how to this technique when building a React app."
+Learn how to use this technique when building a React app."
 image: blog/css-grid-react/css-grid-layout.png
 type: conversion
 ---